Mount Kilimanjaro Rongai route

 We advise you to take out your insurance as soon as possible to cover potential events that might cause you to cancel your trip.

-You need to ensure that you have a policy which covers trekking to 5985m, but it does not need to cover technical climbing.
+You need to ensure that you have a policy which covers trekking to 5895m, but it does not need to cover technical climbing.
 You should bring with you a copy of your policy and ensure your tent mate knows where you keep it.
 It is also worth bringing a photocopy of your passport and to keep it separate to your own documents just in case you lose your passport.
+Many of our clients use (click banner):

 Mount Kilimanjaro Rongai route fitness and terrain